 The program will last eight weeks and will include general knowledge, an introduction to the European labour market, basic computers skills, English classes and workshops in creative expression through photography, video and painting.
 In collaboration with the Yoga and Sport for Refugees Association, women will also have self-defence, volleyball and swimming training.

 Through communication and cultural awareness, we hope that the programme will facilitate the transition to life in Europe, where expectations, interactions and opportunities differ from the countries of origin of the women of the new camp.

 Many women feel uncertainty.
 Against the passive life imposed by the conditions in Moria, we respond with the necessary energy to look concretely to their future.

 SUPPORT FOR INDIVIDUAL INITIATIVES

-The residents of Camp Moria have skills, experience and ideas.
+The residents of the new Camp Moria have skills, experience and ideas.
 But very often, a lack of resources and daily challenges prevent them from implementing any initiative.
 Most of the time, camp residents are forced into inactivity.

-Identifying people with talent and helping them showcase that talent, through financial support or strengthening their skills, is one of Tolou's main objectives.
+Identifying people with talent and helping them showcase that talent is one of Tolou's main objectives.

 Currently, we promote local culinary skills and artistic creation for women from Cameroon and Afghanistan.